IgniteUI/igniteui-docfx/en/components/general/ignite-ui-licensing.md

 ```

 > [!IMPORTANT]
-> If your account is not licensed (you are still using a Trial account) the package feed wont be accessible to you e.g. it will return 404 or 403 error message. **Only licensed accounts can access the packages.infragistics private feed.**
+> If your account is not licensed (you are still using a Trial account) the private package feed won't be accessible to you e.g. it will return 404 or 403 error message. **Only licensed accounts can access the packages.infragistics private feed.**

 #### After this is done, you will be logged in and you will be able to install the latest versions of the Ignite UI packages into your project: